-Wende Burton is senior director of community philanthropy, overseeing and supervising all of CFT’s grantmaking activities and staff.
+Wende Burton is Chief Philanthropy Officer, overseeing and supervising all of CFT’s grantmaking activities and staff.
 She leads CFT’s focus on economic security for working families through the Working Families Success model, workforce and employment programs, and child savings accounts.
 Wende also leads CFT’s disaster philanthropy efforts, including support through North Texas Cares, providing emergency funding in response to COVID-19.

 Prior to joining CFT in 2013, Wende spent more than a decade working with public and private organizations as a project manager, business analyst and organizational development consultant, helping businesses create and implement better processes to work more strategically.
 Wende also has extensive experience and interest in education, working as an English and theater teacher and developing effective training programs to support adult learners both in her corporate and CFT experience.
 Wende believes education is an asset and one of the most important factors for achieving economic mobility.